The StoryGraph: Integrations

-In comparison to Goodreads
+Comparison to Goodreads

-The StoryGraph has been compared to Goodreads.
-Both sites are designed for readers to keep track of the books they read, using metadata to build book profiles.
-Unlike Goodreads, The StoryGraph is more focused on the tracking aspect of book collecting, with less of an emphasis on the social interactions.
-The StoryGraph platform allows readers to log and rate their books, interact with friends on the site's community page, and set reading challenges.
-The platform builds recommendations based on analyses of users' reading habits.
-Users also receive an evaluation of books they have read, broken down by mood, pace, length, genre, and rating, and can receive additional statistics for a monthly fee.
+The StoryGraph positions itself as "a fully-featured Amazon-free alternative to Goodreads".
+Both sites allow readers to add books to their reading list, log and review books, and set reading challenges.
+As compared to Goodreads, The StoryGraph focuses more on giving users access to their analytics, rather than on social interaction.
+For example The StoryGraph users only gained the ability to like reviews in February 2026 and still cannot comment on reviews.
 Unlike Goodreads, The StoryGraph offers the option to give books half or quarter star ratings.

-Goodreads is considered to hold a monopoly in the field, consequently limiting the growth of similar sites.
-Tom Critchlow, a data consultant based in the United Kingdom, argued that Amazon's ownership of Goodreads would continue to hinder alternative platforms, saying, "Amazon has showed no mercy when dealing with competitors before.
-If you were to compete, you would need significant scale.
-Again, you'd be dealing with Amazon directly."

 Reception

-The StoryGraph is a functional but fairly new platform, and has received mixed opinions from critics and users.
+Reception to the platform has been largely positive, with praise for its recommendations system, clean interface, and detailed reading statistics.

+Polygon wrote, "StoryGraph provides an improved reading app experience is by deprioritizing ratings, which have become a leading contributor to Goodreads’ toxic culture," and praised the platform for focusing instead on details such as genre, pacing, and mood.

 Chris M. Arnone of Book Riot commended The StoryGraph for not being affiliated with Amazon and for distancing itself from Amazon products, but criticized the platform for its lack of a strong social community, stating, "this is the most glaring place where The StoryGraph falls behind Goodreads.
 The community on Goodreads is huge, with multiple groups and social media connections to automatically add people you know in other spaces.
 The StoryGraph just doesn't have any of that.
 There are no API tie-ins to other social media platforms at this time.
 This not only means you can't import friends from Facebook or Twitter, but you can't directly post from The StoryGraph to those platforms.
 While this might be something they're working on, this lack of interaction hurt my review of The StoryGraph.
 The StoryGraph does provide the ability to search for similar users based on your reading preferences.
 That's as far as the community goes right now."

-Mara Franzen, another writer for Book Riot, took a different view than her colleague, arguing, "I have been a die-hard Goodreads fan since 2016, but after spending time with Storygraph, I think I might make the switch.
+Mara Franzen, another writer for Book Riot, took a different view than her colleague, arguing, "I have been a die-hard Goodreads fan since 2016, but after spending time with StoryGraph, I think I might make the switch.
 It's just so much more user-friendly, and I was recommended so many books that I'm actually interested in.
 I loved being able to see my reading data and was even surprised by it a bit."

-In January 2024, the app was so popular that the large number of new signups caused their servers to crash.
-It was restored within a few hours.

-As of February 2025 the site had 3.8 million users.